Vocabulary is the key to comprehension.

 What words would you include in a list?

 Use your list and categorize them 1, 2, 3, 4, or 5.

-Having students look up definitions or use definitions given to them is not usually an effective strategy, if used alone.
-Students often misinterpret the definitions by selecting a wrong definition, wrongly understanding definitions, misunderstanding the degree of the definition, and using a partial definition as a complete definition.
-Dictionaries are meant to be concise and this creates several problems:
+Having learners look up definitions or use definitions given to them is usually only the first step in getting to know a word.
+This is because, definitions can be misinterpret by selecting a wrong definition, wrongly understanding a definition, misunderstanding the complexity of the definition, and using a simple definition as a complex definition.

-- uses multiple words without integration of their meaning.
+- Provides multiple words and meanings without providing their relationships or scope of their meaning.

 - Create a map, web, or chart for a word

 - Create a Frayer Model,

 A Frayer Model is a systematic way of organizing information for a word, concept ...
 Source, Frayer, D., Frederick, W., & Klausmeier, H. (1969).
 A schema for testing the level of concept mastery.
 Madison, WI: Wisconsin Center for Education.